Anxiety, Panic Attack

 What To Do

 - Avoid eating when emotionally upset.
 During a bout of anxiety, the body is placed on red alert, with stress hormones flooding the body.
 Non-essential activities such as digesting food are shut down.
 Obviously, if the anxiety continues for days you need to eat.
-In this case, it is best to eat small meals that are easy on the stomach, such as soup, smoothies or even baby food.
+In this case, it is best to eat small meals that are easy on the stomach, such as broth, soup, smoothies or even good quality baby food.

 - Reduce or avoid alcohol.
 Alcohol may quell the feelings of anxiety momentarily, but the next day you will be back on the roller coaster.
 A glass or two may be fine, more will make things worse.